frak/energy-advisor/README.md

 # Energy Watcher

-A simple python script that fetches tomorrow's price data from the Octopus Agile tariff and looks for the cheapest 90-minute window for charging a battery.
+A python script that fetches tomorrow's price data from the Octopus Agile tariff and looks for the cheapest 90-minute window for charging a battery.

+It can also track the solar forecast for your installation and give you a summary of the data for the last 24 hours.

 ## Installation